 The Sheriff's Office Special Response Team (SRT) responds to situations that require tactical skills and weapons.
 At the scene, their presence helps reduce the danger to people involved and to other Deputies that respond.

 The SRT makes the most of the skills and talents of its team members.
 Deputies use their considerable knowledge to handle dignitary security details, high risk search warrants, barricaded subjects, urban assault responses, and assaults by terrorists, active shooters, or assaults using sophisticated weaponry.
 This highly trained team works closely as a group whose focus is to do no harm to individuals and bring an incident to a successful conclusion with minimal damage to property.

 Underwater Search and Recovery Team

-The Sheriff’s Office Underwater Search and Recovery Team is comprised of one Lieutenant, one sergeant and five deputies who are certified underwater divers through the Professional Association of Diving Instructors (PADI) in addition to being certified peace officers.
+The Sheriff’s Office Underwater Search and Recovery Team is comprised of one Lieutenant, one sergeant and four deputies who are certified underwater divers through the Professional Association of Diving Instructors (PADI) in addition to being certified peace officers.
 The team is used for water related incidents such as the recovery of drowning victims and victims of crimes in or near the water.
 The team is trained in underwater search and recovery techniques, underwater crime scene investigation, and in the use of specialized equipment including underwater metal detectors and underwater cameras.
 The dive team searches for evidence that may have been discarded in the Colorado River, canals or lakes in and around Yuma County.
 The team shares its expertise with area law enforcement in Arizona and agencies in neighboring southern California.
 The team has also responded to requests for underwater recovery in Mexico.

 Contact us for more info